kalamuna/kalapress/README.md

 #### Theme Color settings in theme.json

-The KalaPress theme color palette and gradients can be modified through the theme.json file under settings.color.palette and settings.color.gradients.
+The KalaPress theme color palette and gradients can be modified through the `theme.json` file under `settings.color.palette` and `settings.color.gradients`.

 There are three key/value pairs to look for: